Case Study

 Solution and actions taken

-Around the hut camping for one night as well as making fire is tolerated.
-However, it is important that the forest fire warning level is nevertheless observed and the own garbage is removed and disposed of in the existing garbage can.
+Around the hut camping for one night and making fire is tolerated.
+However, it is important that the forest fire warning level is nevertheless respected and that one’s own garbage is removed and disposed of in the available trash cans.
+The garbage can will be emptied by the municipality.
 The rest area is located in a nature reserve, which means that wildlife must not be disturbed and plants must not be damaged or torn down.

 – Special permit for camping and making fire in the nature reserve